Penn State - Human Resources

 POLICY'S INITIAL DATE: May 1, 1954

 To define the conditions applicable for continuation of the University's group insurance after age 60 and age 65, or upon the retirement or death of a faculty or staff member.

 Faculty or staff members who are participating in University sponsored benefit plans may continue to participate in those plans while they remain actively employed at Penn State, subject to the following limitations:

 Level Premium Group Term Life Insurance ($60,000 maximum coverage amount): For individuals appointed prior to October 1, 1979, life insurance levels are reduced approximately thirty-five percent on the July 1 coincident with or next following the individual's 65th birthday.
 For individuals appointed on or after October 1, 1979, life insurance levels are reduced by approximately thirty-five percent on the July 1 coincident with or next following the individual's 60th birthday, and again by approximately thirty-five percent on the July 1 coincident with or next following the individual's 65th birthday.

-Age Graded Group Term Life Insurance (Lesser of 4 times salary or $300,000 maximum coverage amount): For individuals participating in the Age Graded Group Term Life Insurance Plan, life insurance levels will be reduced for active employees according to the following schedule:
+Age Graded Group Term Life Insurance (Lesser of 8 times salary or $1.5 million maximum coverage amount): For individuals participating in the Age Graded Group Term Life Insurance Plan, life insurance levels will be reduced for active employees according to the following schedule: